augusto-garcia/onemap/README.md

 `OneMap` is a software for constructing genetic maps in experimental
 crosses: full-sib, RILs, F2 and backcrosses.
 It was developed by Gabriel R A Margarido, Marcelo Mollinari and A Augusto F Garcia.
-Later on, Rodrigo R Amadeu and Cristiane H Taniguti joined the project.
+Later on, Rodrigo R Amadeu, Cristiane H Taniguti and Getulio C. Ferreira joined the project.

 It has been available on CRAN for several years (https://cran.r-project.org/package=onemap).
-Its last version was updated on 2017-10-18.
+Its last version was updated on 2020-02-17.
 CRAN has OneMap's stable version, which is recommended for most users.

 This github page has its version under development.
 New functions will